GeoffDoig/Django-Project/README.md

    1. The Home Page is displayed on loading and displays text and images for the application, with buttons to link to view the issues, the blog or to sign up for an account.
 All buttons direct to the correct pages and the layout is correct on different screen sizes.
 Statistical information relating to all user activity across the Issue Tracker Web Application is displayed in the form of a pie chart.
-   2. The Issues page displays all the issues on the application oredered by date.
+   2. The Issues page displays all the issues on the application ordered by date.
 Individual issues are colour-coded according to their status.
       Clicking the 'Create New Issue' button at the bottom of the page, at this stage, will direct the user to log in to their account or sign up for an account if they don't already have one.
 Clicking on a specific Issue title displays full details of that issue and any associated comments and then prompts the user to log in or sign up for an account.